-If you have suffered damages because another party breached or broke a real estate contract, the breach of real estate contract lawyers at the Law Office of George R. Fusner, Jr. in Nashville, Tennessee may be able to assist you.
+If you have suffered damages because another party breached or broke a real estate contract, the Nashville breach of real estate contract lawyers at the Law Office of George R. Fusner, Jr. may be able to assist you.
 What are some forms of breach of real estate contract?
 Here are a few ways a contract can be breached:

 - Failing to close on time.

 - Failing to deliver deed or property in a timely manner.

 - Either party dropping out of a signed contract, resulting in damages.